telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/tools/objectdatasource-wizard.md

 ## Configuring the DataSource in the WebReportDesigner

 When started, the application that hosts the Web Report Designer will try to resolve the registered assemblies in the configuration folder of the project.
-Resolving them means that the.NET runtime will try to load the assemblies into the application domain.
-For example the \bin\Debug\ folder.
+Resolving them means that the .NET runtime will try to load the assemblies into the application domain.
+For example, the `\bin\Debug\net6.0` folder.

 1. You need to add the assembly as a reference to the project or copy it through a post-build action to the output directory of the application.
 Note that if the assembly depends on other assemblies, you will also have to add the dependent assemblies to the working folder.

 1. In order to use the custom assembly for ObjectDataSource, it needs to be registered in the application's configuration file.

-   + For.NET Core applications, this is done in the __appsettings.json__ file:
+   + For.NET Core applications, this is done in the `appsettings.json` file:

       ````js
 "telerikReporting": {